Russia

 Date Of Introduction1974

-Crew3 (commander, gunner, and driver) + 6-8 passengers
+Crew3 (commander, gunner, driver) + 6-8 passengers

 Combat Weight14.67 tons (13.3 mt)